CS-433/ml-project-2-amis-de-l-apprentissage-automatique-1/README.md

 ---

 ## Introduction
-Time-series forecasting using Limit Order Books (LOBs) plays a crucial role when forecasting short-term stock price movements.
-Specifically, predicted metrics such as mid-price movement or volatility contain valuable information for traders and investors and can be of great help when analyzing the market.
-Therefore, it is important to identify the most effective machine learning models and data representation for accurate forecasting.

-In this paper, we propose representing LOBs as graphs and use Graph Neural Networks (GNNs) to predict mid-price movement.
+Predicting mid-price movements is a critical challenge in financial markets, as accurate predictions are important for good trading strategies and market efficiency.
+The mid-price, derived from the best bid and ask prices, is an essential indicator of market trends.
+High-frequency limit order book data provides a rich source of information for predicting these movements, but the data's complexity and imbalance pose significant challenges.

+This project addresses the problem of mid-price movement prediction as a ternary classification task, where the goal is to determine whether the mid-price will move up, down, or remain stationary over a given time horizon.
+We apply Graph Neural Networks (GNNs), which are well-suited for modeling complex relational data.
+We use a common benchmark LOB dataset and evaluate our results against established models in the literature.
+Additionally, we tackle the challenge of label imbalance, a frequent issue in financial datasets, to improve prediction accuracy.

 The models we used to forecast mid-price movement are adaptations of [MTGNN](https://arxiv.org/abs/2005.11650) and [StemGNN](https://arxiv.org/abs/2103.07719).
 The code used for all calculations is given in this repository.

 ---